fooooooooooooooo/VelocityDiscord/README.md

 7. Under `[discord]`, paste the channel id you want to use
    - To get a channel id, you have to enable developer mode in Discord
    - Open Discord settings, go to `Advanced`, then turn on `Developer Mode`
-   - Now right click the channel you want to use and click `Copy ID`
+   - Now right-click the channel you want to use and click `Copy ID`
 8. Set any additional config options you want
 9. Start the server and check if it works